VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2.md

 Not file-compression but volume-compression. the 'make loud sounds quieter and quieter sounds louder' kind.
 Generally this is something the music industry over-uses and it doesn't sound great on music, but for voice it can make a huge difference for keeping things understandable and not distracting.
 Ideally this would be done before the content is ever published or sent though the network, but that won't always be the case.
 So, you should be able to easily take any audio stream (say, a YouTube video playing in a tab) and apply a compressor to it.

+This is particularly helpful when you consider input streams (your mic) as generally having compression on your mic will make it so that as you change the distance between you and the mic the volume stays more consistent, and also just sounds better in general.

 ##### Why do we not have live Speech to Text?

-Not all systems will be able to do this live without completely shitting the bed because of lack of processing power, but as our graphics cards are now including specific hardware for doing AI/ML based computation, there's no reason we sholudn't be using in the OS for the sake of grabbing the text out of all audio that goes in or out of the system. (of course, storing it securely and locally, nobody wants to wiretap themselves)
+Not all systems will be able to do this live without completely shitting the bed because of lack of processing power, but as our graphics cards are now including specific hardware for doing AI/ML based computation, there's no reason we shouldn't be using in the OS for the sake of grabbing the text out of all audio that goes in or out of the system. (of course, storing it securely and locally, nobody wants to wiretap themselves)

 ##### Why is Audio and Video Not Routable?